xen-project/xen/docs/misc/xen-command-line.markdown

 ### cpuid\_mask\_cpu (AMD only)
 > `= fam_0f_rev_c | fam_0f_rev_d | fam_0f_rev_e | fam_0f_rev_f | fam_0f_rev_g | fam_10_rev_b | fam_10_rev_c | fam_11_rev_b`

 If the other **cpuid\_mask\_{,ext\_}e{c,d}x** options are fully set (unspecified on the command line), specify a pre-canned cpuid mask to mask the current processor down to appear as the specified processor.
 It is important to ensure that all hosts in a pool appear the same to guests to allow successful live migration.

 ### cpuid\_mask\_ ecx,edx,ext\_ecx,ext\_edx,xsave_eax
 > `= <integer>`

 > Default: `~0` (all bits set)

 These five command line parameters are used to specify cpuid masks to help with cpuid levelling across a pool of hosts.
 Setting a bit in the mask indicates that the feature should be enabled, while clearing a bit in the mask indicates that the feature should be disabled.
 It is important to ensure that all hosts in a pool appear the same to guests to allow successful live migration.

 ### cpuidle
+> `= <boolean>`

 ### cpuinfo
+> `= <boolean>`

 ### crashinfo_maxaddr
 > `= <size>`